-IPARTheory's Place in the History of Research on Interpersonal Acceptance-Rejection
+IPARTheory's Place in the History of Research on Parental Acceptance-Rejection

-Until recently, very little research was done on the issue of interpersonal acceptance-rejection beyond studying parental acceptance-rejection.
-The empirical study of parental acceptance-rejection, however, has a history going back to the 1890s (Stogdill, 1937).
+The empirical study of parental acceptance-rejection has a long history going back to the 1890s (Stogdill, 1937).
 It was not until the 1930s, however, that a more-or-less continuous body of empirical research began to appear dealing with the effects of parental acceptance-rejection.
-Today more than 4,300 studies are available on the topic (Rohner, 2015).
+Today more than 6,000 studies are available on the topic (Rohner, 2019).
 A great many individuals have contributed to this body of work, but a handful have made especially significant and sustained contributions.
 These individuals and groups represent different programs of research, employing distinctive concepts, measures, and research designs.
 For example, an especially productive early collection of acceptance-rejection research papers came from the Fels Research Institute in the 1930s and 1940s (Baldwin, Kalhorn, & Breese, 1945, 1949).
 Researchers associated with the Institute used the Fels Parental Behavior Rating Scales (Champney, 1941).
 During the 1930s and 1940s the Smith College Studies in Social Work also produced a long and useful series of research chapters on the effects of parental acceptance-rejection (e.g., Witmer, Leach, & Richman, 1938).

 Especially noteworthy in the 1950s and 1960s-and extending into the 1970s and 1980s-was the seminal work of Schaefer and associates using the Children's Report of Parental Behavior Inventory (CRPBI; Schaefer, 1959, 1961, 1965; Schludermann & Schludermann, 1970, 1971, 1983).
 Also noteworthy from the 1960s and 1970s was the work of Siegelman and colleagues using the Parent-Child Relations Questionnaire (Roe & Siegelman, 1963).
-Rohner's program of research, which ultimately led to the construction of IPARTheory and associated measures in the 1970s and 1980s grew directly out of these psychological traditions in the United States as well as from his own program of cross-cultural comparative research beginning in 1960 (Rohner, 1960, 1975; Rohner & Nielsen, 1978; Rohner & Rohner, 1980, 1981).
+Rohner's program of research, which ultimately led to the construction of IPARTheory and associated measures in the 1970s and 1980s grew directly out of these traditions in the United States, as well as from his own program of cross-cultural comparative research beginning in 1960 (Rohner, 1960, 1975; Rohner & Nielsen, 1978; Rohner & Rohner, 1980, 1981).

-Other independent programs of research on issues of acceptance-rejection have also evolved, especially in the 1980s and 1990s but also extending well into the 21st century.
+Other independent programs of research on issues of parental acceptance-rejection have also evolved, especially in the 1980s and 1990s but also extending well into the 21st century.
 Five of these programs in the U.S. are especially prominent.
-One is the sociological tradition of research based on the concept of parental support and "parental supportive behavior" advocated by Rollins & Thomas (1979)-and utilizing a wide variety of measures and research designs (Amato & Booth 1997; Amato & Fowler, 2002; Barber & Thomas, 1986; Barnes & Farrell, 1992; Peterson & Rollins, 1987; Peterson, Rollins & Thomas, 1985; Whitbeck, Conger, & Kao, 1993; Whitbeck, Hoyt, Miller & Kao, 1992; Young, Miller, Norton, & Hill, 1995).
+One is the sociological tradition of research based on the concept of parental support and "parental supportive behavior" advocated by Rollins & Thomas (1979)-and utilizing a wide variety of measures and research designs (e.g., Amato & Booth 1997; Amato & Fowler, 2002; Barber & Thomas, 1986; Peterson & Rollins, 1987;; Whitbeck, Conger, & Kao, 1993; Young, Miller, Norton, & Hill, 1995).

 Another seminal program of research comes from Baumrind's widely recognized conceptual model dealing with parenting prototypes, including the concepts of authoritative, authoritarian, permissive, and rejecting/neglecting styles of parenting (Baumrind, 1966, 1968, 1989, 1991).
 Her work has been widely discussed and incorporated into the research of many other investigators.
-Perhaps most prominent among these investigators is Steinberg and colleagues (Glasgow, Dornbusch, Troyer, Steinberg, & Ritter, 1997; Gray & Steinberg, 1999; Lamborn, Mounts, Steinberg, & Dornbusch, 1991; Steinberg, Elman, & Mounts, 1989; Steinberg, Lamborn, Dornbusch, & Darling, 1992).
-Baumrind's parenting prototypes have also generated more controversy than any other single parenting model, especially the claim that the authoritative style of parenting produces the most competent children.
-Increasingly, doubt is growing whether authoritative parenting necessarily produces optimum developmental outcomes for such ethnic minorities as African Americans (Baumrind, 1972; Smetana, 2000), Chinese Americans (Chao, 1994), Hispanic Americans (Torres-Villa, 1995), Korean Americans (Kim & Rohner, 2002), and others.
+Perhaps most prominent among these investigators is Steinberg and colleagues (e.g., Glasgow, Dornbusch, Troyer, Steinberg, & Ritter, 1997; Gray & Steinberg, 1999; Lamborn, Mounts, Steinberg, & Dornbusch, 1991; Steinberg, Elman, & Mounts, 1989; Steinberg, Lamborn, Dornbusch, & Darling, 1992).
+Baumrind's parenting prototypes have also generated more controversy than any other single parenting model, especially the claim that the authoritative style of parenting produces the most competent and healthy children (Garcia, 2015).
+Increasingly, doubt is growing whether authoritative parenting necessarily produces optimum developmental outcomes for such ethnic minorities as African Americans (Baumrind, 1972; Smetana, 2000), Chinese Americans (Chao, 1994), Hispanic Americans (Torres-Villa, 1995), Korean Americans (Kim & Rohner, 2002), and others internationally.